 SAP’s Oversimplification of How Database Memory is Optimally Used

 When SAP introduced HANA, it came out with a very oversimplified explanation of how it worked and how databases use memory.
-In SAP’s statement, they had created a true innovation because the entire database was loaded into memory.
+They had created a true innovation in SAP’s statement because the entire database was loaded into memory.

 However, very few of a database’s tables are typically operated upon at one time.
-Therefore, moving all the tables into memory, which was a prime selling point of HANA is quite wasteful.
-And SAP’s database concepts lags other vendors because SAP is new at databases.
+Therefore, moving all the tables into memory, a prime selling point of HANA is quite wasteful.
+And SAP’s database concepts lag other vendors because SAP is new at databases.